riasadul-hoq/Spin-Fun/README.md

 ## Customization

-- To add or remove countries, modify the `countries` array in the `src/data.js` file.
+- To add or remove countries, modify the `items` array in the `SpinWheel` component inside `src/App.jsx`.
-- To change the appearance, update the styles in the `src/App.css` file or customize Tailwind CSS settings.
+- To change the appearance, update the styles in the `src/index.css` file or customize Tailwind CSS settings.

 ## Contributing